melvinchow/DashboardsVisuals/README.md

 containing information that would benefit job recruiters looking to hire graduates from said program.

 ## Lab 7:
 Redesign of Lab 3.
 Different dataset used

+## Lab 8:
+Redesign of Lab 5.

 ## Redesign Project
-Redesign visualizations in an article arguing that Puerto Rico received too little attention during their hurricane crisis
+Puerto Rico hurricane crisis of summer 2017.